 Malaysian Spicy Snack is also known as: Kuih Siput

-Mix fennel powder, cumin powder, curry powder, salt and dried shrimps with flour.
-Add an egg and butter to flour mixture.
+Mix fennel powder, cumin powder, curry powder, salt and dried shrimps to flour.
+Add butter and an egg.
 Mix well.
-Knead flour with coconut milk until dough is evenly mixed.
+Knead flour mixture thoroughly with coconut milk.

 Pinch a bit of dough and press against the 'kuih siput' board or the back of a fork.
-Lightly remove dough from 'kuih siput' board by rolling it.
+Lightly remove dough from the board by rolling it.